Hybrid Mesh-Gaussian Head Avatar for High-Fidelity Rendering and Head Editing

 Comparisons on Cross-identity Reenactment

-Driving with Extreme Expressions
+Driven by Extreme Expressions

 Driving Edited Head Avatars